akeneo/pim-api-docs/content/php-client/resources/products/products-uuid.md

 You can get more information about this method [here](/php-client/list-resources.html#with-a-cursor).

-You can get more information about the available query parameters [here](/api-reference.html#get_products).
+You can get more information about the available query parameters [here](/api-reference.html#get_products_uuid).

 #### Create a product
-::: php-client-availability versions=9.0 editions=CE,EE
+::: php-client-availability versions=10.0

 If the product does not exist yet, this method creates it, otherwise it throws an exception.